mdabrowski1990/uds/docs/source/pages/user_guide/message_translation.rst

  - :class:`~uds.translator.data_record.formula_data_record.LinearFormulaDataRecord`
  - :class:`~uds.translator.data_record.formula_data_record.CustomFormulaDataRecord`

-Both classes are used define an entries in diagnostic messages that can be translated to numeric values using special formula.
-It is recommended to use :class:`~uds.translator.data_record.formula_data_record.LinearFormulaDataRecord` whenever possible as :class:`~uds.translator.data_record.formula_data_record.CustomFormulaDataRecord` has only limited error handling due to more flexible design (user must provide properly defined formulas that would be used for both values encoding and decoding).
+Both classes are used define an entries in diagnostic messages that can be translated to numeric values (physical values must be either int or float type) using special formula.

-:class:`~uds.translator.data_record.formula_data_record.LinearFormulaDataRecord` class can only handle linear conversions.
+:class:`~uds.translator.data_record.formula_data_record.LinearFormulaDataRecord` class can only handle linear conversions, but has better error handling and is easier to define. **Users are encouraged to use** :class:`~uds.translator.data_record.formula_data_record.LinearFormulaDataRecord` **over** :class:`~uds.translator.data_record.formula_data_record.CustomFormulaDataRecord` **whenever possible.**

 **Example code:**